Elevating Visual Perception in Multimodal LLMs with Visual Embedding Distillation: Visually Probing LLM's Embeddings

 \textbf{Training Data.} We study the effect of scaling training data on the visual representation quality inside the single-encoder MLLM in the second row of \cref{fig:teaser_plots}.
-We analyze four model categories: (i) PT: model after the PT stage, (ii) PT + 50\% IFT: model with complete PT and trained on only 50\% of the IFT data, (iii) PT + IFT: model with complete PT and IFT, and (iv) PT + VPT + IFT: model with an extra training stage on ALLaVA-Caption~\cite{chen2024allava} data, during which the whole model is trained (see \cref{sec:exp} for more details).
-We observe that with an increase in the amount of training data for the probed model, the probes show a gradual improvement, indicating that the representations of the visual world inside MLLMs and, consequently, performance on downstream tasks improve with just natural language supervision on more data (\cref{fig:intro}a)!
+We analyze four models: (i) PT: model after the PT stage, (ii) PT + 50\% IFT: model with complete PT and trained on 50\% IFT data, (iii) PT + IFT: model with complete PT and IFT, and (iv) PT + VPT + IFT: model with an extra training stage on ALLaVA-Caption~\cite{chen2024allava} data, during which the whole model is trained.
+We observe that with an increase in the amount of training data for the probed model, the probes show a gradual improvement, indicating that the representations of the visual world inside MLLMs and, therefore, downstream performance improve with just natural language supervision on more data (\cref{fig:intro}a)!

-For experimental completeness, we also report probing for the single-encoder LLaVA-1.5 model trained with additional ALLaVA-Caption~\cite{chen2024allava} data during the PT stage.
-As illustrated in the third row of \cref{fig:teaser_plots}, while the inclusion of additional PT data improves LLaVA-1.5's performance on CV-Bench, our \modelname achieves superior results with lesser PT data, highlighting the effectiveness of our embedding optimization technique.
-Notably, there is a significant improvement in representation quality for the seg probing task with the use of ALLaVA-Caption during PT, which we attribute to the dataset's detailed captions fostering enhanced alignment~\cite{chen2024allava}.
-Please refer to \cref{tab:extra_pt} for results on other benchmarks.
+For experimental completeness, we also report probing for the single-encoder LLaVA-1.5 trained with additional ALLaVA-Caption~\cite{chen2024allava} data during the PT stage.
+As illustrated in the third row of \cref{fig:teaser_plots}, while the inclusion of additional PT data improves LLaVA-1.5's performance on CV-Bench, our VisPer-LM achieves superior results with lesser PT data, highlighting the effectiveness of our approach with limited data.
+Notably, there is a significant improvement in representation quality for the seg probing task with the use of ALLaVA-Caption during PT, which we attribute to the dataset's detailed captions fostering enhanced semantic alignment~\cite{chen2024allava}.
+Please refer to \cref{tab:extra_pt} for more results.